enonic/enonic/xp/7.0/enonic-cli.md

 # Enonic CLI

-* As a user, I want to be able to manage my distributions, homes and projects from a command-line interface
+* As a user, I want to be able to manage my installations, homes and projects from a command-line interface

 ## Link Project/Sandbox/EnonicXP